Which is your favourite anti-smoking and vaping Ad?

 The Critics’ Choice is an initiative coordinated annually by Quit Victoria, as part of a strategy to reduce the prevalence of tobacco smoking and e-cigarette use among young people.

-Upper primary and secondary students are encouraged to watch a selection of anti-smoking advertisements from around the world and vote on their favourite, including the one most likely to prevent them from taking up smoking or encouraging them to quit.
+Upper primary and secondary students are encouraged to watch a selection of anti-smoking and vaping advertisements from around the world and vote on their favourite, including the one most likely to prevent them from taking up smoking and vaping or encouraging them to quit.